kevinsewell/serverless-plugin-parent/README.md

 ## How it works

-Parent allows you to keep your infrastructure configuration and code in the same place.
-Making it easier to reason and refactor your project.
+This plugin allows you to move common Serverless configuration up into a common file

 ### Setup